intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 - Ensure replies are sent in time or it is appropriately communicated why a reply is delayed or not sent.
-- Ensure liaison statements from the IETF adhere to the formal requirements of the peer organization (e.g. formatting) and are delivered to the appropriate groups.
+- Ensure liaison statements from the IETF adhere to the formal requirements of the peer organization (e.g. structure/formatting) and are delivered to the appropriate groups.
 - Provide additional communication on e.g. process or known consensus positions in the IETF.
 This may also require participation in relevant meetings of the peer organization and potentially report back to the appropriate IETF organization any